Cruising the Coast of Kennebunkport Maine

 Each of the area's beaches has a vibe of its own, and collectively, they make up the ideal New England coastal getaway.

 Colony Beach (aka Arundel Beach) is nestled at the mouth of the Kennebunk River on the Kennebunkport side.
 This 150-foot stretch of sand and pebble beach is a natural hidden gem - secluded from the thick of the crowds, with limited parking available at Ocean Avenue - no permit required.
+Overlooking the Colony Beach area - one of our favorite views, even in the snow!

 There are no public restroom facilities or lifeguards at Colony Beach.
 This is the perfect quiet spot to enjoy a sunset, or take a dip in the breakwater, where swimming conditions are ideal.
 Colony Beach is also where you will find parking for the Parsons Way Shore Walk.
 Another isolated beach nook tucked off Ocean Avenue, Cleaves Cove Beach is a tiny patch of rocky undeveloped shores.
 There is no on-site parking, lifeguards or public facilities.
 Visit at high-tide to catch a dramatic whitewater spray display over the craggy coastline.